swiss-seismological-service/scrtdd/README.md

 Please note that this plugin is not strictly required since `scrtdd` would relocated any manaul origins anyway (if configured to do so) and the relocated origin will appear on `scolv` as soon as ready.

-Also scolv doesn't allow to create new picks when performing a relocation, so `scrtdd` plugin disable the cross correlation on theoretical picks since those picks will not be reported on scolv.
+Also scolv doesn't allow to create new picks when performing a relocation, so `scrtdd` plugin disable the cross-correlation on theoretical picks since those picks will not be reported on scolv.

 ## 5. Troubleshooting